Social security agreements

 Nordic Convention on Social Security

 Persons who move between the Nordic countries are, as a rule, covered by the provisions of the EC Regulation on social security.
-On the basis of the Nordic Convention on Social Security, the EC Regulation is also applied to persons who would otherwise not be covered by the Regulation.
-Such persons include, for instance, citizens of countries outside the EU who move between Denmark and the other Nordic countries.
+Under the Nordic Convention on Social Security, the EC Regulation is also applied to certain categories of persons who would not otherwise be covered by the Regulation.
+Examples of such categories include citizens of countries outside the EU who move between Denmark and the other Nordic countries.

 The Nordic Convention includes, for instance, a five-year rule on the right of returning migrants from another Nordic country to unemployment benefits.
 According to this rule, the employment history in another Nordic country of a person who returns to Finland from another Nordic country can be taken into account directly as counting towards the condition concerning previous employment for the Finnish unemployment allowance.
 However, one precondition is that the person has worked in Finland or received unemployment allowance from Finland in the previous five years.